chrismalcolm/jspec/README.md

 | `{"a":1,"b":2, ...}` | `{"a":1}` | Bad Match | The JSPEC object pair "b": 2 is not matched |

 ### Array Ellipsis
 A JSPEC array ellipsis will match with any amount of consecutive elements in an array.
+It is equivalent to the wildcard array capture `(*)x?`.

 | JSPEC Snippet | JSON Snippet | Result | Reason |
 |-|-|-|-|